 The performance-based annual bonuses are paid in cash and are designed to motivate and reward named executive officers for progress against the Company's strategic business and financial objectives.
-The target eligible percentage of base salary is provided for in the named executive officers' individual employment agreements, with any adjustments approved by the Board.
-The Company uses a scorecard to evaluate our Chief Executive Officer's performance, which considers financial criteria, such as operating income, adjusted EBITDA and diluted earnings per share, and leadership and management criteria, including talent management, diversity and community involvement, the development and integration of acquisition opportunities and the maintenance of a regulatory and compliance culture.
-The scorecard provides a weighting of 60% to the achievement of financial objectives and 40% to the achievement of leadership and management objectives.
+The target eligible bonus as a percentage of base salary is provided for in the named executive officers' individual employment agreements, with any adjustments approved by the Board.

+The Company uses a scorecard to evaluate our Chief Executive Officer's performance, which considers the following: